byq-luo/bosch/README.md

 ### HIGHEST PRIO
 * Get classifier working.

-* Only return top 5 bounding boxes sorted by area.
+* Only return top 5 bounding boxes sorted by area?

-* Only return bounding boxes for vehicles

 * Sometimes a bounding box is given that covers the dash of the host vehicle.
 This box has width ~= width of screen.
 Do not return this bbox.